martinpihrt/OSPy/tests/README.md

 separator (`:` on Linux, `;` on Windows).

 GitHub Actions runs the same suite automatically for pushes and pull requests to the `beta` and `master` branches.
-The workflow uses Python 3.11, checks out the official OSPy-plugins repository, and can also be started manually from the repository **Actions** page.
+Every change must pass on Python 3.11, the Raspberry Pi OS Bookworm baseline, and Python 3.14, the latest stable feature release.
+The workflow checks out the official OSPy-plugins repository and can also be started manually from the repository **Actions** page.
 It does not connect to a running OSPy installation or to irrigation hardware.